cloudmesh-community/book/chapters/prg/python/python-install.md

 * <https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab>

-However as it uses an older version of python you will ahve to update it.
+However, as it uses an older version of Python, you will have to update it.
+We also find on the MongoDB web page that MongoDB is not supported in Linux Subsystem.

-## Prerequisit venv
+## Prerequisite venv

-This step is highly recommend if you have not yet already installed a `venv` for python to make sure you are not interfering with your system python.
-Not using a venv could have catastrophic consequences and a destruction of your operating system tools if they realy on Python.
-The use of venv is simple.
+This step is needed if you have not yet already installed a `venv` for Python to make sure you are not interfering with your system python.
+Not using a venv could have catastrophic consequences and the destruction of your operating system tools if they really on Python.
+The use of `venv` is simple.
 For our purposes we assume that you use the
 directory:

 ```